jauhien/gs-elpa/README.md

     the generation.
 To enable their generation you need to edit `/etc/g-sorcery/gs-elpa.json` file: remove packages you need
     from the `exclude` list in the `common_config` inside this config file.

+* **Excluding packages from dependencies**:
+    If you ever find bugs like [this one](https://github.com/jauhien/gs-elpa/issues/6), you can exclude packages from dependencies adding their name to the "external" object in the "common-config" section of `/etc/g-sorcery/gs-elpa.json` config file.
+    For the example issue it would be (together with already added packages):

+	"external": {"emacs": "virtual/emacs", "cl-lib": "virtual/emacs", "eieio": "virtual/emacs"}